marionebl/jaketrent-blog/content/post/pipe-stdout-socketio.md

   - "nodejs"
   - "websockets"
 description: When you run a shell script or some other process from NodeJs and want to get the output in a stream to a client, you can redirect or pipe the output from t
-keywords: bash, javascript, nodejs, websockets
+metaKeywords: bash, javascript, nodejs, websockets
 published: true
 ---